GadiRay/gatsby-starter-delog/_data/blog/2020-04-29-build-and-publish-personal-website-in-5-minutes-with-gatsby-js.md

   * Homepage URL: your app domain name
   * Authorization callback URL: `https://api.netlify.com/auth/done`

-You will get a ClientID and a secret, save them because you will use them next
+You will get a ClientID and a secret, save them because you will use them next.

-In Netlify go to your site dashboard -> Access Control -> Install provider
+Go back to Netlify -> go to your site dashboard -> Access Control -> Install provider

 Select GitHub and add the ClientID and secret.